This post is also available in:

 Nederlands

-Operation Veritable started on 8 February 1945.
-The operation was intended to be one of two pincers aimed at encircling the entrenched German forces.
-In this scenario British and Canadian forces would constitute the northern pincer of the attack, while U.S. forces would come up from the south to close the trap (Operation Grenade).
-The German army managed to prevent encirclement by destroying dams in the river Roer (not to be confused with the Ruhr river on the other side of the Rhine) which led to massive flooding; at some points the river was almost two kilometers wide.
-This flood forced the U.S. soldiers to postpone their assault.
-The Canadian and British forces had to go it alone.
+Operation Veritable began on February 8, 1945, and was designed as part of a two-pronged Allied attack to encircle entrenched German forces.
+The British and Canadian forces made up the northern pincer, while U.S. forces were tasked with advancing from the south to close the trap, in what became known as Operation Grenade.
+However, the Germans managed to prevent the encirclement by destroying dams along the Roer River (not to be confused with the Ruhr River, located on the other side of the Rhine).
+The resulting flooding—at some points nearly two kilometers wide—forced the U.S. forces to delay their assault.
+As a result, the Canadian and British forces had to carry on the operation on their own.

 Sherman tanks of 10th Canadian Armoured Regiment (Fort Garry Horse) with infantry of the Royal Regiment of Canada massing in preparation for the assault on Goch, 17 February 1945.

-From the outset of the offensive, bad weather complicated Allied operations.
-General Horrocks, commanding the British forces, later said of the battle: “What was so maddening was that the whole thing could have been so easy if only the frost had continued”.
-A thaw turned the previously frozen ground into a quagmire, a situation that was aggravated by continuous rain and the fact that the German army had breached the banks of the Rhine.
-The Allies advanced slowly and were unable to fully exploit their superiority in numbers and equipment.
+From the very beginning of the offensive, poor weather conditions significantly hindered Allied operations.
+General Horrocks, who commanded the British forces, later remarked on the frustration of the battle: “What was so maddening was that the whole thing could have been so easy if only the frost had continued.”
+A thaw turned the previously frozen ground into a muddy quagmire, a situation further worsened by constant rainfall and the German army’s breach of the Rhine riverbanks.
+The Allies were forced to advance slowly, unable to fully capitalize on their numerical and technological superiority.

-On 23 February the water had retreated sufficiently to allow the U.S. forces to finally cross the Roer and fulfill their mission.
-In the words of the Allied Supreme Commander general Dwight D. Eisenhower: Operation Veritable “was some of the fiercest fighting of the whole war […] a bitter slugging match” between Allied and German forces.
-Illustrious names such as Reichswald, Kleve, Goch, Gennep, Kalkar Heights, Keppeln, Hochwald, The Hochwald Gap, Veen and Xanten would forever be engraved in the minds of the men who fought there.
+By February 23, the waters had receded enough to allow U.S. forces to finally cross the Roer River and complete their mission.
+Reflecting on the operation, Allied Supreme Commander General Dwight D. Eisenhower described Operation Veritable as “some of the fiercest fighting of the whole war… a bitter slugging match” between Allied and German forces.
+Names such as Reichswald, Kleve, Goch, Gennep, Kalkar Heights, Keppeln, Hochwald, The Hochwald Gap, Veen, and Xanten would forever be etched in the memories of the men who fought there.

 Battlefield Tours offers battlefield tours for both private and mixed groups in Groesbeek and Germany (Reichswald).
 Battlefield Tours can provide specific programs for larger groups, schools and scouting groups.
 In Groesbeek we offer tours to different areas around Groesbeek.
 The Battlefield Tours in Groesbeek and surroundings require motorized transport because of distance and tour length.
 Battlefield Tours can provide transport for groups up to 8 persons.
 But if you feel more comfortable in your own car, you can follow us using your car also.
 Groups larger than 8 persons will have to provide for (additional) transport themselves.
 The tour in Groesbeek and surroundings takes a full day.